Lavender Hill Farm’s real, raw lavender honey crystallizes.

 What can I do about this?

 First, try to store your honey in a consistently warm place.
 Perhaps a cabinet over your stove area or near the oven.
 Honey starts to crystallize when it’s temperature is below 65 degrees, just as water does at at 32 degrees.

-Remove the top of your honey jar and place it is a small pot of water, slowly on a low flame, heat the water.
+Remove the top of your honey jar and place it in a small pot of water.
+Slowly, on a low flame, heat the water.
 Be careful not to overheat, as this can caramelize the honey, which can change its flavor and texture.